syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 "youtube:https://www.youtube.com/watch?v=9YF9HnFY5Ew"%}

 > When using template columns, they are primarily meant for rendering custom content and may not provide built-in support for datagrid actions like sorting, filtering, editing.
 It is must to define the `Field` property of the column to perform any datagrid actions.
+The Column template has options to display custom element value or content in the column.
+You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template)  of the [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) component to specify the custom content.
+Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template), you can access the data using the implicit named parameter **context**.

 ## Render image in a column